Life Insurance with Hypoparathyroidism.

 - Are you currently taking any prescription medications?

-- Are you currently suffering form any symptoms related to your Hypoparathyroidism?
+- Are you currently suffering from any symptoms related to Hypoparathyroidism?

 - Are you currently working now?